elbakerino/dynamodb-visualizer/README.md

 This project is free software distributed under the [**MIT License**](LICENSE).

+> Amazon DynamoDB® is a trademark of Amazon.com, Inc. No endorsements by Amazon.com, Inc. are implied by the use of these marks.

 ### Contributors

 By committing your code to the code repository you agree to release the code under the MIT License attached to the repository.